alaskamani15/beginner.js/README.md

 ===================

 Description:
 This JavaScript library will help beginners create their first program.
+See the full website at: <a href="http://alaskamani15.github.io/beginner.js">Beginner.JS</a>

 Installation Guide
 -------------------